 1. Amazing Soundtrack and Animation

 The animation style was another thing I appreciated about the show.
 While I was indifferent at first, I eventually grew to love how the art style brought both the Invincible Universe and its characters to life.

 So what are you waiting for?
-All Four episodes of Invisible are now available on Amazon Prime.
+All Four episodes of Invincible are now available on Amazon Prime.
 And after reading through this boring article, you should at least check out the first three episodes.
 I promise you it will be worth every minute of your time.